pjh68/pjh68.github.io/_posts/2023-04-06-multi-tenancy-the-present.md

 1. There is nothing that says we only need to have one Production environment
 2. We have everything we need to create Production environments on demand

-So now we have more options of just how far we can shove the client access logic down in the stack.
+So now we have more options of just how far we can shove the customer access logic down in the stack.
 The logical end point: cloud account level isolation.

 We can now remove mutli-tenant logic from our application, and with it a whole class of security risks.

-This also bring two other automatic benefits: performance isolation AND automatic per-client cost visibility.
+This also bring two other automatic benefits: performance isolation AND automatic per-customer cost visibility.

 This is the present we are living in.

 ## Where next?
-Part 3 is going to cover the future.
+[Part 3]({% link _posts/2023-07-16-multi-tenancy-the-future.md %}) covers the future.
 The near future.
 Specifically where I believe B2B enterprise software products are heading, the pitfalls and challenges on the way, and what needs to be true for this to become a reality.